-3.1.
-Plant nutrition effects on the host with and without a parasite

-Host plant stem, leaf and total shoot biomass was significantly affected by nutrient and parasite treatments in both experiments (Table 2).
-Both in absence and presence of the parasite, aboveground host biomass increased with nutrient level and at any nutrient level host biomass was significantly higher in absence than in presence of the parasite (Fig. 1 & 2).
+Plant nutrition effects on the host with and without a parasite in the absence than in the presence of the parasite (Figs 1 and 2).
 Significant nutrient by parasite-presence interaction effects on stem, leaf and total host biomass were observed (Table 2).
-The difference between biomass dry weights of parasitefree and parasite-infested host plants diverged with increasing nutrient rates.
-Even at the highest nutrient rate parasite-infested hosts did not produce biomass levels comparable to parasite-free hosts in absence of plant nutrition (Fig. 1 & 2).
-The combined dry weight of host plant and parasite-infested conditions was markedly lower than the host dry weight under parasite-infested conditions was hardly affected by nutrient application rate.
-The parasite contributed 66 to 76% to the combined host and parasite biomass (Fig. 3).
+The difference between biomass dry weights of parasite-free and parasite-infested host plants diverged with increasing nutrient rates.
+Even at the highest nutrient rate, parasite-infested hosts did not produce biomass levels comparable to parasite-free hosts in the absence of plant nutrition (Figs 1 and 2).
+The combined dry weight of the host plant and parasite in